-&lt;sup>68 Much difficulty in reading Four Quartets seems to stem from a desire to treat the poem's four subtitles as literal settings.
+57 Much difficulty in reading Four Quartets seems to stem from a desire to treat the poem's four subtitles as literal settings.
 Might they not be allusions?
-As such, they might function in the poem in much the same way that the allusions to Aeschylus' Oresteia function in "Sweeney Among the Nightingales," providing a frame of associations rather than a setting.
-It may also be that each successive title becomes more clearly a setting: there is very little evidence that "Burnt Norton" is the setting of the first quartet; there is slight evidence that "East Coker" is a setting; there is some evidence that "The Dry Salvages" is a setting; and there is strong evidence that "Little Gidding" is the setting of the final quartet.
-The dramatic structure of the poem should support this possibility, and it will be discussed later.
+As such, they might function in the poem in which the same way that the allusions to Aeschylus' Oresteia function in "Sweeney Among the Nightingales," providing a frame of as-sociations rather than a setting.
+It may also be that each successive title becomes more clearly a setting: there is very little evidence that "Burnt Norton" is the setting of the first quartet; there is slight evidence that "East Coker" is a setting; there is some evidence that "The Dry Salvages" is a setting; and thre is strong evidence that "Little Gidding" is the setting of the final quartet.
+The dramatic structure of the poem should support this possibility.